Featured Post

 I couldn't find a single plot device in this grouping that isn't a King trope.

 He's explored a tender relationship between a teenager and an older person.
-He's examined a writer who is haunted by his charcters and his work.
+He's examined a writer who is haunted by his characters and his work.
 He's done apocalyptic events, using them for many purposes, including making it a simple tale about the end of the world.
 Almost all of his tales about children and teenagers show their being bullied or the bullies.
 In King's work, children's memories always come back to haunt them.
 And to top it off, he has to bring back a popular character to relive her torment.

 Really, Constant Writer, what should we Constant Readers have expected to happen when you put a cell phone in someone's coffin?
 Isn't that a bit mundane?
 Something that, perhaps, a lesser writer and storyteller would have come up with?
 When putting that one down on paper, and editing your work, did you really sit back, reflect on the idea, and think, "Awesome!
 Wow!"?